 If you feel fitter, more energetic, your clothes are a little looser, then you know things are going well.

-Then again, perhaps you’ve only just lost water weight, but are yet to lose any body fat.
+- The weight toy have “lost” could be water weight, but you’re yet to lose any body fat.

 - If you lose muscle mass you will generally tend to look fatter.

 - Decreased muscle mass slows down your metabolic rate, which in turn makes it more difficult to burn body fat.